Sexual Assault/Dating Violence Prevention

 Violence in any form is never okay and is not tolerated at USF St. Petersburg.
 We promote healthy relationships and open communication as a way to prevent dating and sexual violence from occurring on- and off-campus.
 We also promote bystander interventions because the whole community is responsible for preventing violence from happening.
 Learn how to report a crime at USF St. Petersburg.

-Mandatory: All Incoming Students (Summer B/Fall transfer/First Year) must complete Part I of both AlcoholEdu and SAPU two weeks after you orientation.
+Mandatory: All Incoming Students (Summer B/Fall transfer/First Year) must complete Part I of both AlcoholEdu and SAPU by August 31, 2021!

 SEXUAL ASSAULT PREVENTION FOR UNDERGRADUATES